bvz2000/use/README.md

 This is a system variable that stores all of the use packages that were found on all of the search paths for the current shell.
 Do not modify this variable by hand.

-##### USE_PKG_HISTORY_FILE

-This is a system variable that stores the path to a temporary file that contains the history of use commands in the current shell.
-It is used to perform a smart 'unuse'.
-Do not modify this variable nor the linked file by hand.

 ---

 # How I manage my apps (real world use cases)